dimagi/commcare-cloud/docs/changelog/0037-upgrade-to-elasticsearch7.md

 ## Change Context
-This change upgrade Elasticsearch from 2.4.6 to 7.9.1 version.
+This change upgrades Elasticsearch from 2.4.6 to 7.9.1 version.
-CommCare HQ releases after **Todo; decide** will not continue to support Elasticsearch 2.4.6, so we strongly recommend applying this change before then.
+CommCare HQ releases after **Todo; decide** will not continue to support Elasticsearch 2.4.6, so this change must be applied before then.

 ## Details
-As part of our ongoing effort to keep CommCare HQ up to date with the latest tools and libraries we have updated Elasticsearch from 2.4.6 to 7.9.1 version.
+As part of our ongoing effort to keep CommCare HQ up to date with the latest tools and libraries we have updated Elasticsearch.

-### Planning your upgrade

 This upgrade requires downtime and additional hardware resources in most cases.
 It is recommended that you read this document fully before deciding on an upgrade method.

+### Planning your upgrade

 The upgrade has following three stages.

  1. **Setup**: A new separate Elasticsearch 7 cluster  is setup (could be a monolith or a set of VMs, depending on your deployment).
- 3. **Reindex**: The data that exists in Elasticsearch 2 is reindexed into Elasticsearch 7 cluster.
+ 3. **Reindex**: The data that exists in Elasticsearch 2 is reindexed into the new Elasticsearch 7 cluster.
 The duration of the reindex depends on your Elasticsearch 7 index sizes.
- 4. **Switchover**: CommCareHQ is switched over to use newly setup Elasticsearch 7 cluster.
+ 4. **Switchover**: CommCareHQ is switched over to use the new Elasticsearch 7 cluster.
 This requires a short downtime of less than an hour.

 Two different methods of reindexing are made available that balance the amount of downtime required to upgrade vs the ease of upgrade.

  1. **Reindex and Switchover in one go**: The entire application is stopped and a preindex management command is run to reindex data into Elasticsearch 7.
 This method is recommended
     - If your Elasticsearch form and case  index sizes are less than 2GB each.
 You may find the index size from Elasticsearch [indices stats API](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/indices-stats.html) or using Elasticsearch [HEAD plugin](https://github.com/mobz/elasticsearch-head)
-    - Or if you do not have additional temporary hardware resources.
+    - Or if you do lack additional temporary hardware resources.
  2. **Reindex and Switchover separately**: Majority of the data is reindexed without downtime and the offset data is reindexed with a short downtime just prior to switchover.
 The offset data is that which is freshly indexed into Elasticsearch 2 from the application while the ES2 data is being reindexed into ES7.
-    - This method is suitable if your Elasticsearch form and case  index sizes are more than 20GB each.
+    - This method is recommended if your Elasticsearch form and case  index sizes are more than 20GB each.

-Optionally, we also recommend to dry-run the reindex process to get an idea of downtime estimate and to uncover any data incompatibility issues in your Elasticsearch 2 data
+Optionally, in either cases, it is recommended to dry-run reindex part of the upgrade to avoid bugs related to your data and get an estimate of downtime for actual switchover.
+Notes on how this can be done are provided under each method.

 ## Steps to update

 - [Setup](#setup)
 - [Reindex and Switchover in one go (Method 1)](#reindex-and-switchover-in-one-go)